Anna Duggar Shares Rare Photos Of Kids, Reveals Health Issue For Baby Mason

 Despite not living her life in front of a camera any longer, Anna Duggar has moved on from reality TV.
 She is now raising her five kids with husband Josh Duggar and doing the very best she can after the scandal that rocked her world.
-She had been very quite on social media for months, but she is now a bit more active.
-Just the past few days has seen her posting some cute snaps of her family that has made fans very happy.
+She had been very quiet on social media for months, but she is now a bit more active.
+The past few days have seen her posting some cute snaps of her family that has made fans very happy.

 Anna’s Instagram account contained pictures over the past three days showing off the talents and cuteness of the Duggar children.
 The four older ones, Mackynzie, Michael, Marcus, and Meredith, created a yummy dessert made with fresh fruit.
 Their mom shared the photos of them gathered around the family table putting it together and then enjoying the fruits of their labor.
-Even though baby Mason wasn’t old enough to help out, he sure did help to eat it.
+Even though baby Mason wasn’t old enough to help out, he sure did help eat it.

-The day after those photos were posted, Anna Duggar also shared a sweet video of three-year-old Meredith helping her baby brother to take some steps.
+The day after those photos were posted, Anna Duggar also shared a sweet video of 3-year-old Meredith helping her baby brother to take some steps.
 She is seen encouraging the little guy to walk.
 She is holding onto him to stand him up and then urges Mason to come to her.
 He does take a few steps and then falls to the floor as all babies do.
 He is having fun with his sister’s help.

 Anna Duggar's Daughter Meredith Is "Determined" to Help Mason Walk and It's Beyond Precious ????https://t.co/6E355rlHr7 pic.twitter.com/wIjyiQ9Awk